-A written application for a Rental License signed by the owner or his/her agent, must be filed with the City, along with payment of a $500 rental permit fee payable in cash or check to the City of Madison.
-Owners must also post and maintain in effect a $25,000 bond, collateral, or letter of credit as surety with the application, a copy of the warranty deed and a rental application.
+A written application for a Rental License, signed by the owner or his/her agent, must be filed with the City, along with payment of a $500 rental permit fee payable in cash or check to the City of Madison.
+Owners must also post and maintain a $25,000 bond, collateral, or letter of credit as surety with the application, a copy of the warranty deed, and a rental application.
 Inspections are scheduled after the receipt of all required documents.
 Once the property has passed inspection and the permitting process has been completed, a Certificate of Compliance will be issued.
 No power will be transferred to the tenant’s name(s) until a property Owner has fulfilled each provision as stated in the ordinance.

 Certificates of Compliance shall expire one (1) year after the issue date or upon the termination of the rental agreement or lease governing the Rental Unit for which such Certificate of Compliance was issued, whichever occurs first.
-Prior to reletting the Rental Unit, the Owner shall notify the City of such intent to relet and obtain a new Certificate of Compliance.
-Upon the date of inspection for a Certificate of Compliance, if the owner or his agent fails to appear at the Dwelling or if the Owner’s home fails inspection, a latter inspection shall be conducted and a fee of two hundred and fifty dollars ($250.00) shall be assessed to the owner for the second inspection.
+Before reletting the Rental Unit, the Owner shall notify the City of such intent to relet and obtain a new Certificate of Compliance.
+Upon the date of inspection for a Certificate of Compliance, if the owner or his agent fails to appear at the Dwelling or if the Owner’s home fails inspection, a latter inspection shall be conducted, and a fee of two hundred and fifty dollars ($250.00) shall be assessed to the owner for the second inspection.